RishobanK/pcb-alignment-detection-opencv/README.md

 4. The system monitors the detection region.
 5. Motion detection checks whether the PCB is stationary.
 6. ORB keypoints and descriptors are extracted.
-7. Feature matches are used to estimate rotation angle.
+7. Feature matches are used to estimate the rotation angle.
 8. If the PCB is aligned, the system shows **OK** and activates the conveyor/motor signal.
 9. If the PCB is misaligned, the system shows **Wrong** and triggers the buzzer alert.